Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05-stream-lab.md

     ![](images/dp5-11.png)

 ### Task 3:  Use the resources to analyze streaming data

+In this task, you will start the Stream Analytics job, simulate real-time data streaming from an IoT device, and analyze the processed results stored in an Azure Storage Account.
+You will also explore the output data in JSON format and verify that the Stream Analytics job processes messages in real time.
+Finally, you will stop the job after completing the analysis.

 1. At the top of the  **Overview**  page of the Stream Analytics job, select the  **▷ Start job**  button.